CodeforNepal/akshara-project/README.md

 ## License

 The code is provided under the Free and Open Source software license [GNU GPL 3.0](LICENSE) .
-Except where otherwise noted all content is licensed under a [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5/).
+Except where otherwise noted all content is licensed under [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5/).